Skip to content

 Accommodation

-If you are there with family, your girlfriend/boyfriend, or with friends who want a private room or whole apartment then you will find something reasonable there.
-Even some hostels offer some private rooms, so if you are strict with your budget then you have some other alternatives as well.
+If you are there with family, your girlfriend/boyfriend, or friends who want a private room or whole apartment then you will find something reasonable there.
+Even some hostels offer some private rooms, so if you are strict with your budget, you also have some other alternatives.
 The price range varies from 20€ – to how much you can spend.

-It might sound that everything there is super affordable and you can save there a lot of money.
-But if you want to spend money on luxury and live like a king, then you probably find something for your demands.
+It might sound like everything there is super affordable and you can save there a lot of money.
+But if you want to spend money on luxury and live like a king, you probably find something for your demands.
 Spend as much you want on your weekend in Budapest.

 Some private accommodation options: